-Army and his like prisoners were given the worst duties, and the most undesirable assignments possible.
-They’d make them miss meals because of cell searches, make them late for their Medical Services Requests (MSRs)appointments so the would have to reschedule, make them late for the allotted gate opening times so they would not get to meetings and mandatory group attendance, they’d make sure they frequently were “accidentally” locked down and missed canteen day where they could purchase toiletries and necessities, and these inmates who were considered “hot shots” had two to three times the cell searches of most inmates.
+Army, and his like prisoners, were given the worst duties, and the most undesirable assignments possible.
+They’d make them miss meals because of cell searches, they’d make them late for their Medical Services Requests (MSRs) appointments so the would have to reschedule, they’d make them late for the allotted gate opening times so they would not get to meetings and mandatory group attendance, they’d make sure they frequently were “accidentally” locked down and missed canteen day where they could purchase toiletries and necessities, and these inmates who were considered “hot shots” had two to three times the cell searches of most inmates.

 Most people have heard, or even used, the phrase “Club Fed” when discussing prison’s and prison life.
 This could not be further from the truth where State prison conditions are concerned.
 State prisons live up to everything horrible that people have seen and heard of in the movies and TV shows.
 They are filthy, harsh, poorly maintained and severely overcrowded.
 These prisons are infested with insets, rodents, and bedbugs.
 They are cold in the winter and hot in the summer.